 If you are afraid of spiders, you are not alone.
-33% of all people suffer from arachnophobia (a phobia of scary spiders).
-And with almost 50,000 different species, there are a lot of spiders!
+Spiders can seem scary.
+And 33% of all folks suffer from arachnophobia (a phobia of scary spiders).
+With almost 50,000 different species, there are a lot of spiders!

 Your phobia might come from that awful movie we watched growing up of giant scary spiders crawling out of a subway tunnel and then… Well, you get the picture.